wanadev/yoga/winbuild/README-windows-dist.md

 YOGA is a command-line tool that:

-* converts and optimizes images from various format to JPEG and PNG,
+* converts and optimizes images from various format to JPEG, PNG and WebP,
-* converts and optimizes 3D models from various formats to GLB.
+* converts and optimizes 3D models from various formats to glTF and GLB.

 ## Install

 YOGA does not need any installation.
-Just unzip the content of this directory and you are ready to go! :)
+Just unzip the content of this archive and you are ready to go! :)